Solid Wooded Course

 3 Helpful / 2 Not

-Pros: Despite its location in a city park, its very woodsy, with a few 200+ yo oaks spread throughout the 20+ acres that are dedicated to disc golf.
+Pros: Despite its location in a city park, its very woodsy, consisting of pine, water oak and dogwood, with a few 200+ yo white oaks spread throughout the 20+ acres that are dedicated to disc golf.
 Believe it or not, the course was very clean except for a used condom---hey, maybe someone lost a bet...

-This is like a slightly longer version of Chicasabouge to the north, with very defined fairways, a good mix of hyzer/anhyzer/straight shots, unforgiving rough, and disc-redirecting trees everywhere.
+This is like a slightly longer, less complex version of Chicasabouge to the north, with very defined fairways, a good mix of hyzer/anhyzer/straight shots, unforgiving rough, and disc-redirecting trees everywhere.
 Tommys seem like a bad idea but sometimes its all you've got.
 Almost zero elevation change.
 Expect skips and slides on the hard-packed fairways.
 Vertical putting is useful, as some baskets have close-in shrubbery.

 From late fall to early spring, the ground cover[in the rough] is slight enough not to lose discs, and the bugs are hardly noticable.